-Weibull Analysis is used to analyze historical failure data and produce failure distributions that will be used during a system simulation.
+Weibull Analysis is used to analyze historical failure data and produce failure distributions that will be used during system simulation.

 How do I Analyze Historical Failure Data?